Mishika-D/Mishika_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZKKGAXcAkhQ?si=GAgxgriwa98hc6Mu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

  # Description
 I completed my modifications for my third milestone.
 I successfully added LEDs to my robot, which turn on based on the robot's movement.
 I also designed a case to house my breadboards.

   # Planning my modification

-In the beginning, I simulated how this modification would go using tinkercad.
+In the beginning, I simulated how this modification would go using tinker cad.
 I initially wanted my LEDs to light up based on servo movement, so to mimic that I added a potentiometer (since there was no joystick) and servos along with the LEDs.
 I also wrote code based on the movement of the servos.
 During this process I learned how current flows through breadboards and applied it to my LEDs.
 Since this was just a simulation, I was able to test how LEDs would react when I changed their resistance and location on the breadboard.
 During this time I learned the difference between wiring circuits in series vs parallel.

   # Building my modification

 When I started the actual build of my modification, I realized it would be much easier to have my code read the joystick position rather than the servo position.
 This is because my original code already reads the position of the joystick, which correlate to movement on my robot.
 Also, my previous code was written based on the potentiometer, which meant I had to change aspects of my code at some point, which would take time away from my build.
 Using my original code made debugging and troubleshooting simpler since I knew how it would react alongside my robot.
 I also changed some of the wiring when attaching my LEDs to my breadboard.
 For example, due to the amount of wires, I changed the location of some of the LEDs for convenience.
 Learning how power flows through bread boards was really important too, especially since the top half of the breadboard does not automatically get power even when the bottom half does.

-# Key topics I Learned

   # I2C